kamikariat/personal-site/README.md

 ## Adapting this Project

 Building your own personal website from this project can take as little as 30 minutes.
 Follow the setup instructions below and review **detailed notes and a checklist on adapting this project [here](./docs/adapting-guide.md)**.
-Please feel free to reach out to me by filing an issue or emailing me at [help@kevinismyna.me](mailto:help@kevinismyna.me) for help configuring your project.
+Please feel free to reach out to me by filing an issue or emailing the creator at [help@mldangelo.com](mailto:help@mldangelo.com) for help configuring your project.

 ## Contributing